 Add the layers to the screen.
-Multiple layers can be added to a main screen, but only one layer can be added to an AUX screen.
-The AUX screen layer fills the screen, with its size and position unadjustable.
+Multiple layers can be added to a common screen, but only one layer can be added to an AUX screen.

 - Step 1 Enter the device configuration page as described in 7.3.1 Enter Device Configuration Page. - Step 2 Select the target device on the left, and then select Programming at the top of the page.